-The FPPC periodically issues opinions interpreting provisions of the Political Reform Act.
+The FPPC periodically issues opinions interpreting provisions of the Act.
 The opinions are adopted at a public meeting, with opportunity for input from interested persons.

-In addition, FPPC staff issues written advice letters as to the applicability of the Act and regulations to a particular factual situation.
+In addition, FPPC staff issues written advice letters as to the applicability of the Political Reform Act and regulations to a particular factual situation.
 Refer to the information on requesting written advice from the FPPC available on the FPPC website.

-Contact Information for the FPPC.
+Contact Information for the FPPC

-Fair Political Practices Commission 1102 Q Street, Suite 3050 Sacramento, CA 95811

-(916) 322-5660 (866) 275-3772 - Toll-free www.fppc.ca.gov
+Fair Political Practices Commission 1102 Q Street, Suite 3000 Sacramento, CA 95811 (916) 322-5660 - Toll-free (866) 275-3772 advice@fppc.ca.gov

-X (formerly known as Twitter): @CA_FPPC Facebook: CA FPPC
+Twitter: @CA_FPPC Facebook: CA FPPC